chengxianga2008/node-cryptojs-aes/README.md

 ---
 The logic on node.js server `http request handler` consists of two parts.
 #### Part 1
-Right off the bat, it generates random passphrase with the native `node.js crypto` library method.
+Right off the bat, it generates random passphrase using the native `node.js crypto` library method.

 ```javascript
 //import crypto module to generate random binary data